 No. Each body donor program has its own consent form.

-This depends on the program.
+This depends on the body donor program.

-Usually there are no costs to the donor.
-Program specific information can be obtained from the individual body donor programs.
+This depends on the body donor program.
+Specific information can be obtained from the individual body donor programs.

 Yes.
 Reasons may include:

 Unlike organ donation, which has the national Australian Organ Donor Register, there is no single body donation register in Australia.
-A body donation consent form needs to be obtained from the donor program of interest.

-Where a person has consented to body donation and organ donation, preference is given to organ donation if s/he is suitable, because of its life saving benefits.
+A body donation consent form needs to be obtained from the body donor program of interest.
+Where a person has consented to both body and organ donation, preference is given to organ donation if donated organs offer lifesaving benefits.